 Princeton has a leading women's basketball team.
 You will be able to learn about a lot of ethnicities thanks to Princeton's diverse population.
 Videos from Princeton could be a great way to get more info on the university.

 United States Naval Academy is a good choice for students pursuing an Electrical Engineering degree.
 Ee majors from United States Naval Academy earn a boost of approximately 33.3% over the average earnings of electrical engineering majors.
 This school is located in the suburban area of Annapolis, Maryland, near to shops and other amusement.

 Yale University is among your top options if you want to study Electrical Engineering.
-Students from the Electrical Engineering major at Yale University get 33.1% above the average college grad with the same degree.
+Students who complete this degree state that they receive average early career income of ee and mid-career income of $148,008.
 The setting in a large urban center is great for students seeking out considerable options for social networking, excitement, and exploration.

 It's hard to beat University of California - Berkeley if you want to pursue Electrical Engineering as a major.
 After graduating, EE students typically earn an average of $79,634 in the first five years of their career.
 The location in a major urban center is great for young people seeking ample possibilities for networking, adventure, and exploration.

 Around 78.0% of UC Berkeley applicants send their SAT scores, which average around 1,405.
 You might want to invest in an ACT prep course before taking the exam since the usual ACT score is 32.
 Learn more to see how well UC Berkeley ranks in other categories.

 University of Pennsylvania is a wonderful choice for individuals interested in an Electrical Engineering major.
 Ee majors from University of Pennsylvania get a earnings boost of around 28.6% above the average earnings of electrical engineering graduates.
 University of Pennsylvania is among the largest schools in Pennsylvania.